mikewilkinson/MIE_group_26/README.md

 ## Function:
+### Navigation Bar
+1. The **about** pop up provide the dashboard and team introduction
+2. The **creatinine clearance calculator** helps to calculate based on a patient's height and weight etc info, giving clinicians more flexibility.
+3. The **Generate Report** is able for users to download the printable report in this page.

+### Main Page

-The prescribing dashboard allows customers to clearly obtain the cost of drugs and the drugs with the highest sales volume, and provides the drugs prescribed by each PCT.
+1. The prescribing dashboard allows customers to clearly obtain the cost of drugs and the drugs with the highest sales volume
-The dashboard also calculates creatinine clearance based on a patient's height and weight, giving clinicians more flexibility.
+2. Provides the drugs prescribed by each PCT.
+3. Update the info by BNF per PCT
+4. Bar chart for total antibiotic prescriptions for each GP practice in a PCT
+5. Search box by BNF code/ Name

 ## Contribution: